nealrobbins/liferay-docs/discover/commerce/articles/05-shipping-methods/00-shipping-methods-intro.markdown

 those of a particular shipping company.
 This can help ensure that the prices you charge your customers closely match your actual shipping costs.

-You can create any number of methods for each type, but remember that every shipping method you create will be available to ship every product in the catalog.
+You can create any number of options for each method, but remember that every shipping option you create will be available to ship every product in the catalog.